Cascoda and KNX

 Many IoT protocols use DTLS encryption between endpoints, which need to be un-encrypted and re-encrypted in the presence of intermediaries such as proxies.
 In addition, DTLS cannot encrypt multicast messages.
 This adds points of vulnerability.

-KNX IoT Point API uses Object Security for Constrained RESTful Environments (OSCORE) to encrypt all types of messages end-to-end between endpoints, even in the presence of intermediaries such as proxies.
+KNX IoT uses the latest IETF-based security standard, Object Security for Constrained RESTful Environments (OSCORE), to encrypt all types of messages end-to-end between endpoints, even in the presence of intermediaries such as proxies.